 - In a medium mixing bowl, whisk together the eggs, milk, half and half, garlic powder, salt and black pepper until well combined and frothy.
 Place the baked and cooled pie shell onto a sheet pan and pour the egg mixture into it (I find this makes things a lot easier for transferring the quiche to the oven).

-- Reduce the oven temperature to 350 degrees Fahrenheit and bake the quiche for 45 to 55 minutes or until the eggs are set and it's fully cooked through (also, a toothpick should come out clean of any wet egg when inserted into the centre of the quiche).
+- Reduce the oven temperature to 350 degrees Fahrenheit and bake the quiche for 45 to 55 minutes or until the eggs are set and it's fully cooked through (a toothpick inserted in the centre of the quiche comes out clean, i.e., no wet egg).
 Note: Check on the quiche about 30 minutes into baking to see how the crust is doing.
 If it is browning too quickly, you can loosely cover with some aluminum foil.

 - Once the quiche is cooked, allow it to cool for 5 minutes.
 Garnish with freshly chopped dill or parsley if desired.
 Slice and enjoy!
 Yields about 4 to 6 slices, depending on how large you want the servings to be.